Transport information geometry I: Riemannian calculus on probability simplex: Introduction

 \section{Introduction}

-In recent years, optimal transport, a.k.a. the Monge-Kantorovich problem has attracted a lot of attention in various fields, such as partial differential equations \cite{CD, otto2001}, functional inequalities \cite{OV}, differential geometry \cite{Lott_Villani, Mc, strum} and evolutionary dynamics \cite{li-thesis}.
-Given a finite dimensional manifold $M$, it studies metrics in the set of probability densities $\mathcal{P}(M)$.
-In particular, the $L^2$-Wasserstein metric $W$ endows the Riemannian metric tensor $g_W$ in the set of densities.
-In literature \cite{Lafferty}, the infinite dimensional density space $(\mathcal{P}(M), g_W)$, in the sense of Fr{\'e}chet manifold \cite{IM}, is named density manifold.
-It gives the other viewpoint on many classical equations.
-For example, the gradient flow in density manifold connects with the Fokker-Planck equation \cite{JKO}, while the Hamiltonian flow in density manifold relates to the Schr{\"o}dinger equation \cite{Carlen, Lafferty, Nelson1, Nelson2}.
+In recent years, optimal transport theory, a.k.a. the Monge-Kantorovich problem has attracted a lot of attention in various fields, such as partial differential equations \cite{CD, otto2001}, functional inequalities \cite{OV}, geometry \cite{CY, Lott_Villani, Mc, strum} and evolutionary dynamics \cite{li-thesis}.
+Given a finite-dimensional manifold $M$, it studies metrics in the set of probability measures $\mathcal{P}(M)$.
+In particular, the $L^2$-Wasserstein metric $W$ gives the Riemannian structures of the probability density set.
+In literature \cite{Lafferty}, the infinite-dimensional space $(\mathcal{P}(M), W)$, in the sense of Fr{\'e}chet manifold \cite{IM} is named density manifold.
+The density manifold gives the other viewpoint on many classical equations.
+For example, the gradient flow in density manifold connects to the Fokker-Planck equation \cite{JKO}, while the Hamiltonian flow in density manifold has deep relations with the Schr{\"o}dinger equation \cite{Carlen, Lafferty, Nelson1, Nelson2}.

-The Riemannian formulas in $(P(M), g_W)$ play critical roles in analyzing dynamical systems in $P(M)$, understanding the geometry of base manifold $M$ and designing related numerical schemes.
-Three examples are as follows.
-First, the Hessian operator in density manifold has been used to study the long-time behaviors of Fokker-Planck equations \cite{CMV, OV}; Second, the differential structures between $\mathcal{P}(M)$ and its base manifold $M$ have deep relations.
-For instance, the Hessian of negative Boltzmann-Shannon entropy in density manifold relates to the Ricci curvature by the Bochner's formula \cite{BE} and connects to the Yano's formula \cite{li-theory}; Lastly, the Riemannian gradient operator in density manifold has been used to design the evolutionary dynamics in population games.
-For more details see \cite{liG, li-thesis}.
-However, the Riemannian structures of density manifold are not completely clear.
-For example, Villani asks the following questions on page 444-445 of his famous book \cite{vil2008}. ``Can one define the Christopher symbol, Laplace operator, volume form and divergence operator on density manifold, at least formally?''
+The study of the Riemannian structure of density manifold is necessary for the following three reasons.
+Firstly, the geometry formulas in density manifold can be used to study the long-time behaviors of the gradient \cite{CMV} and Hamiltonian flows in $\mathcal{P}(M)$; Secondly, the differential structures in $\mathcal{P}(M)$ and $M$ have many interactions.
+For instance, the Hessian of negative Boltzmann-Shannon entropy in density manifold relates to the Ricci curvature by Bochner's formula \cite{BE}, and connects to the Yano's formula on $M$ \cite{li-theory}; Lastly, it helps to design and analyze the evolutionary dynamics in population games; see chapter 4 of \cite{li-thesis}.
+Besides these motivations, Villani asks the following two questions on page 444-445 of his famous book \cite{vil2008}. ``Can one define the Christoffel symbol, Laplace operator, volume form and divergence operator on density manifold, at least formally?''
 In addition, ``Open problem 15.11: Find a nice formula for the Hessian of the functional in density manifold.''